 - If elected after the first 30 days of initial employment, the effective date

 will be the date of the approval by Minnesota Life, subject to the Irrevocability Rule.

 - You may apply for spouse/Civil Union Partner life insurance in the amount of $10,000.

 - You may apply for child life insurance in the amount of $10,000 for each child/child of a Civil Union Partner.

 - Enrollment for employee, spouse/Civil Union Partner, or child/child of your Civil Union Partner life insurance is guaranteed during the first 30 days of employment.

-- After the new employee enrollment period, evidence of good health is required to increase your life insurance and to add coverage for your spouse/Civil Union Partner and/or children/children of your Civil Union Partner by completing an online Statement of Health on CMS MyBenefits Marketplace by clicking the button at the top of this page.
+- After the new employee enrollment period, a Statement of Health is required to increase your life insurance and to add coverage for your spouse.
+Complete your Statement of Health on CMS MyBenefits Marketplace by clicking the button at the top of this page.

 - The effective date for newborn children or newly acquired dependents is the date of birth or acquisition, or the date of request for coverage, whichever is later.

-- Employees must designate or change their beneficiaries through the Minnesota Life online form.
+- Employees must designate or change their beneficiaries through CMS MyBenefits Marketplace.

 More information about plan details can be found on the CMS Life Insurance website and in the State of Illinois Employees Benefits Handbook.